milesmahon/nimi-ale-pona/README.md

 toki pona is a philosophical artistic constructed language created by linguist and translator Sonja Lang.
 Its original vocabulary is minimal (officially around 120 words), but new words have been been adopted by speakers of the language.
 These new words are called "non-pu" or "post-pu" words ("pu" meaning approximately: "of or relating to the official toki pona book").

+## Update
+Sonja Lang released a new book compiling all of the commonly-accepted toki pona words as they exist in the community today, which saves me having to compile from the spreadsheet I was using (see "More resources" below).
+It also amends some word definitions.
+Exciting.
+See [this video](https://www.youtube.com/watch?v=n3p4-GFXrkM) for more information.

 ## "Philosophical Language"
 Languages shape how we express ourselves and, in some ways, how we think.
 Minimalist languages with small vocabularies, like toki pona, force us to break down complex ideas into the basic parts from which they're constructed.